Zero Waste America is a non-profit environmental organization that promotes zero waste and provides information and analysis on related matters.

 BUSINESS:

 WHAT CAN YOU DO?
-Something personal.
-Something political.
+Something Personal & Something Political

-ADDITIONAL WASTE ISSUES AND INFORMATION:
+ADDITIONAL WASTE ISSUES & INFORMATION:

-Read Lynn Landes's still timely 1997 article, "River of Waste" published in a compilation of articles for high school students called, Pollution: Opposing Viewpoints Series by Greenhaven Press
+* Read Lynn Landes's still timely 1997 article, "River of Waste" published in a compilation of articles for high school students called, Pollution: Opposing Viewpoints Series by Greenhaven Press

 Solid Waste Disposal Act of 1976 - The Act required states to develop and implement "state plans" that "maximize" waste reduction and recycling by 1980.
 Most states ignored the Act and implemented voluntary recycling programs, instead.
 EPA has refused to enforce the Act on the false premises of 'unfunded mandate' and state control.